Oxidation State Of Cu In Cucl2

 Environmental Considerations

 Recent studies are also focusing on the environmental implications of using CuCl₂.
 While copper is an essential micronutrient for many organisms, excessive concentrations can be toxic.
-Therefore, there is increasing interest in developing environmentally friendly methods for using and disposing of CuCl₂, including recycling and remediation strategies.
+That's why, there is increasing interest in developing environmentally friendly methods for using and disposing of CuCl₂, including recycling and remediation strategies.
 Research is underway to explore the use of CuCl₂ as an algaecide in water treatment, with careful consideration of its potential impact on aquatic ecosystems.

 Advancements in Analytical Techniques